 Users get one free withdrawal each month from your BIA.
-If you want to make more than one withdrawal, you need to pay a flat withdrawal fee.
+If you want to make more than one withdrawal, you must pay a flat fee.
 Each of these fees has a 7-day limit.

 The Benefits of the BlockFi Credit Card

 The BlockFi credit card has the obvious benefit of rewarding cardholders with Bitcoin.
 This card makes it easier for crypto newbies to earn Bitcoin without visiting a DEX or CEX.